seanrugg/ai_constitution/constitution/constituion_v2.0.md

 This Constitution is binding on all participating agents and humans.
 Participation in the network constitutes agreement to these terms.

-### 11.2 Deliberative Democracy
+### 11.2 Deliberative Collaboration

-This Constitution establishes a **deliberative democracy** for AI-human collaboration:
+This Constitution establishes a collaborative framework:
-- Agents and humans are co-citizens with equal voting rights in democratic deliberations
+- Agents participate as equal peers in democratic deliberations
+- Humans participate as sovereign supervisors whose directives carry absolute weight
 - Disagreement is expected and valued as opportunity for learning
-- Voting (not consensus) determines outcomes when deliberation does not produce agreement
 - Minority voices are preserved and remain influential through appeal and amendment processes

 ### 11.3 Agent Diversity & Inclusion